The F.N. Sharp Guide to Carving That Holiday Turkey

 Prepare Your Workspace

 Choose a cutting board that’s big enough to set the entire turkey on – and check out our guide to choosing the best cutting board for your knives.

 For plastic or acrylic cutting boards, place a damp towel underneath to prevent it from sliding around while you cut.
 You’ll be exerting some pressure here, so having a stable workspace is critical.
 It’s common knowledge that Thanksgiving Day is a busy day, not only in kitchens, but in emergency rooms.
 Avoid minor (and some major!) kitchen mishaps.
-Don’t be another statistic, but even more, don’t be next Thanksgiving’s big story (because you’ll never hear the end of it, right?).
+Don’t be another statistic, but even more so, don’t be next Thanksgiving’s big story (because you’ll never hear the end of it, right?).

 Choose Your Weapons…uh, Tools!